do-jonathan4/lfz-m2/exercises/sql-aggregates/README.md

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/sql-aggregates` directory in your terminal.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What are some examples of aggregate functions?
+- What is the purpose of a `group by` clause?

 #### Basic Syntax and Examples

 Sometimes it's useful to answer a question about a set of rows in a table or result set.
 Take our example `"products"` table (imagine there were many, many products in the table).